 The Bank faced two difficulties in doing that.
 Firstly, obtaining the relevant customer data from TOWER and secondly, being able to pass the personal information on to Vero.

 The first issue was more a practical one than a legal one.
 Much of the data was held on TOWER's proprietary software that the Bank was not entitled to under the terms of the agreements.
 Also, some of the data sought by the Bank was outside the terms of the agreements.
 The Court ordered that TOWER must deliver the data that came within the agreements in some transferable form, but TOWER was not required to provide proprietary database languages or proprietary software.
 The agreements gave no time frame for doing this and so the Court held TOWER must do so within a reasonable time frame.
 Importantly, TOWER was able to keep a copy itself to enable it to carry out its post-termination obligations under the agreements.

 This case is an important one because it is the first time the issue of 'ownership' of the insurance book of business has been before the courts in New Zealand in a bancassurance situation.
-In light of this decision insurers, banks and others (including insurance brokers) must review their current agreements in light of this decision.
+We imagine a number of insurers and banks are now reviewing their current agreements in light of this decision.

 Phillips Fox has changed its name to DLA Phillips Fox because the firm entered into an exclusive alliance with DLA Piper, one of the largest legal services organisations in the world.
 We will retain our offices in every major commercial centre in Australia and New Zealand, with no operational change to your relationship with the firm.
 DLA Phillips Fox can now take your business one step further − by connecting you to a global network of legal experience, talent and knowledge.